-- Favorable Reserve Development--Ultimate losses for coverage years in the late 1980s and early 1990s have developed more favorably than originally projected.
-Evidence of this emerged gradually over a period of years as claims settled.
-When loss reserves for prior years were reduced, income was contributed to the current calendar years, improving financial results (i.e., the combined and operating ratios).
-That was the pattern during the middle to late 1990s for 30 provider-owned medical malpractice insurers whose results are shown in Chart A. What is evident from that chart is that favorable reserve development (shown as a percentage of premium) was no longer a significant factor in 2001 for these insurers as the effect approached zero.
-In contrast to the experience of these provider-owned insurers, the prior-year reserves for the total medical malpractice line of business actually deteriorated in 2000 and in 2001. - Low Level of Loss Trend--The annual change in the cost of claims (frequency and severity) through most of the 1990s was lower than expected by insurers, varying from state to state and by provider type.
+Low Level of Loss Trend--The annual change in the cost of claims (frequency and severity) through most of the 1990s was lower than expected by insurers, varying from state to state and by provider type.
 This coincided with historically low medical inflation and may have benefited from the effect of tort reforms of the 1980s.
-Rates established earlier anticipated higher loss trends and were able to cover these lower loss trends to a point.
+Rates were established using the earlier anticipated higher loss trends and were able to cover these actual lower loss trends for a time.
 As a result, rate increases were uncommon and there were reductions in several states.
 This was justified in part because the rates established at the beginning of the last decade proved too high, inasmuch as carriers had assumed higher loss trends.